awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

    1. For **Service role**, choose to create a new role or use an existing role\.
 The role allows the AWS Batch service to make calls to the required AWS APIs on your behalf\.
 For more information, see [AWS Batch Service IAM Role](service_IAM_role.md)\.
 If you choose to create a new role, the required role \(`AWSBatchServiceRole`\) is created for you\.

-   1. For **EC2 instance role**, choose to create a new instance profile or use an existing instance profile that has the required IAM permissions attached\.
+   1. For **Instance role**, choose to create a new instance profile or use an existing instance profile that has the required IAM permissions attached\.
 This instance profile allows the Amazon ECS container instances that are created for your compute environment to make calls to the required AWS APIs on your behalf\.
 For more information, see [Amazon ECS Instance Role](instance_IAM_role.md)\.
 If you choose to create a new instance profile, the required role \(`ecsInstanceRole`\) is created for you\.

    1. For **EC2 key pair** choose an existing Amazon EC2 key pair to associate with the instance at launch\.
 This key pair allows you to connect to your instances with SSH \(ensure that your security group allows ingress on port 22\)\.

    1. Ensure that **Enable compute environment** is selected so that your compute environment can accept jobs from the AWS Batch job scheduler\.

-1. Configure your instances\.
+1. Configure your compute resources\.

    1. For **Provisioning model**, choose **On\-Demand** to launch Amazon EC2 On\-Demand Instances or **Spot** to use Amazon EC2 Spot Instances\.